Antipurity/sensor-network/docs/ROADMAP.md

         - ⋯ `.Handler`:
             - TODO: So what do we do next?
                 - If easiest-first:
-                    - Reward, keyboard, pointers, options, `indexedDB` files.
+                    - Keyboard, pointers, options, text, `indexedDB` files.
                 - If most-important-first:
-                    - Files, options, pointers, keyboard, audio, reward.
+                    - Files, options, pointers, keyboard, text, audio.
             - ✓ No-feedback sound output (speakers).
                 - ✓ Make it no-skips and no-huge-backlog.
 Make it reasonably-good UX, essentially.
                     - ⋯ Fix the noticeable slowdown-then-gradual-speedup phenomenon, likely occuring because we mispredict ms-per-step and don't have a backlog.
 (It really takes the listener out of the experience.)